alexliesenfeld/health/README.md

 ### Interceptors

-It can be useful to hook into the checking lifecycle to do some processing before and after a check function is executed.
-For example, you might want to add some tracing information (such as a [Jaeger span](https://www.jaegertracing.io/docs/1.24/architecture/#span)), or do some logging.
+It can be useful to hook into the checking lifecycle to do some processing before and/or after a check function is executed.
+For example, you might want to add some tracing information (such as a [tracing span](https://opentracing.io/docs/overview/spans/)), or do some logging.

 This library allows you to define interceptors that follow a concept similar to the [middleware pattern](https://drstearns.github.io/tutorials/gomiddleware/).
 This allows you to perform actions